myndshft/pokitdok-python/README.rst

 Supported Python Versions
 -------------------------

-This library aims to support and is tested against these Python versions:
+This library aims to support and is tested within the [official Docker images](https://hub.docker.com/_/python/) for the following Python versions:

+* 2.7
-* 2.6.9
+* 3.3
-* 2.7.6
+* 3.4
-* 3.4.0
+* 3.5
-* 3.5.0
+* 3.6
 * PyPy

 You may have luck with other interpreters - let us know how it goes.